-- 1) be able to place their secular education into a biblical perspective for ministry; - 2) be able to systematically state the great doctrines of the Bible: - 3) be equipped to defend the biblical revelation against rival claims and hostile attacks; - 4) demonstrate competence in a vocational specialization; - 5) be able to use grammatical principles to translate and interpret the Word of God; - 6) have practical abilities to lead the Church in preaching/teaching and administration.
+- 1) be able to place their secular education into a biblical perspective for ministry; - 2) be able to systematically state the great doctrines of the Bible; - 3) be equipped to defend the biblical revelation against rival claims and hostile attacks; - 4) demonstrate competence in a vocational specialization; - 5) be able to use grammatical principles to translate and interpret the Word of God; - 6) have practical abilities to lead the Church in preaching/teaching and administration.

-• General Bible GB 102 Biblical Backgrounds GB 201 Interpretation of Biblical Literature GB 490 BTh Essay 3 3 2 8 sem. hrs.
+• General Bible 8 sem. hrs.

+GB 102 Biblical Backgrounds 3

+GB 201 Interpretation of Biblical Literature 3

+GB 490 BTh Essay 2

 • Old Testament Electives 6 sem. hrs.

 • New Testament Electives 6 sem. hrs.